Systems Online

 Special Relativity Regime Compiler (SRRC)

-A reduced instruction set formulation of relativistic invariants.
-This work isolates the invariant algebra of Special Relativity by factoring observational space under Lorentz action and expressing invariant content through categorical projection.
+A reduced instruction set formulation of relativistic invariance, in which invariant physical quantities are computed as the output of a finite transformation system.
+This work isolates the invariant algebra of Special Relativity by factoring observational space under Lorentz action and expressing invariant structure through categorical projection.

 The invariant kernel reduces to the Minkowski quadratic form in the single-event case and to Gram matrix generators in the multi-event regime.